20 January 1920 Street, Bydgoszcz: Tenement at 19

 The initial owner, Richard Schramke, was a decorator.
 He tasked Fritz Weidner, a trendy Bromberg architect at that time, to realize a large building for renting purposes.
+The painter Bronisław Bartel lived there while working at the State School of Artistic Industry was a professor (1922-1926).

 The unbalanced facade, peculiar to Art Nouveau style, is studded with balconies, avant-corps and loggias, but the absence of other detailed motifs challenges the uniformity of the ensemble.